Format rules

 },

-} satisfies TtscLintConfig;Presence of the block (even empty format: {}) enables the always-on format rules at Prettier defaults.
+} satisfies ITtscLintConfig;Presence of the block (even empty format: {}) configures the format rules at Prettier defaults for ttsc format.
+It does not make ttsc check fail on formatting unless you set format.severity.
 Each format key drives one rule:

-| Rule | Driven by format key | Effect |
+format key | Effect |

-format/semi | semi | Insert trailing semicolons on ASI-terminated statements. |
+semi | Insert trailing semicolons on ASI-terminated statements. |

-format/quotes | singleQuote | Convert quoted strings to the preferred quote style. |
+singleQuote | Convert quoted strings to the preferred quote style. |

-format/trailing-comma | trailingComma | Add trailing commas to multi-line lists. |
+trailingComma | Add trailing commas to multi-line lists. |

-format/print-width | printWidth, tabWidth, useTabs, endOfLine | Prettier-style line reflow. |
+printWidth, tabWidth, useTabs, endOfLine | Prettier-style line reflow. |

-format/jsdoc | jsdoc (opt-in) | Normalize JSDoc blocks toward prettier-plugin-jsdoc . |
+jsDoc (on by default) | Normalize JSDoc blocks toward prettier-plugin-jsdoc . |

 format.severity